c4arl0s/5BranchesII/README.md

 # 	* [Resolve the Merge Conflicts](https://github.com/c4arl0s/5BranchesIIRysGitTutorial#5-branches-ii-rysgittutorial---content)

-We can change the affected lines to whatever we want in order to resolve the conflict.
-Edit the news section of index.html to keep changes from both versions:
+We can change the affected lines to whatever we want in order to resolve the conflict. **Edit the news section of index.html to keep changes from both versions**:

 ```console
 <h2 style="color: #C00">News</h2>